Quirindi Rural Heritage Village is situated 3 kms west of Quirindi on the Gunnedah Road (Kamilaroi Highway) in north

 railway was officially opened at the 2008 rally.
 Trains regularly run the fourth Sunday in the month with birthday

-station and turn-table, plus a replica Sydney Harbour Bridge.
-Miniature rail enthusiasts from a wide area attend regular meets.
+station and turn-table, plus a replica Sydney Harbour Bridge and a tunnel.
+Miniature rail enthusiasts from a wide area attend

 The annual rally attracts people and their machines from all over Australia and overseas.
 It showcases the restoration